-8 Creating Structure Files (\.str)
+9 Creating Structure Files (\.str)

 Crystal structure files retrieved from online or commercial databases are usually supplied in the CIF format [9] or in an XML file format if exported from the ICDD PDF-4+ database.
-Before they can be used with BGMN, the structure information needs to be converted the the BGMN STR file format.
-Profex provides support to facilitate the conversion process for both CIF and XML formats.
+Another file format is used for DIF files of the structure database of the RRUFF project [10].
+Before any of the three formats can be used with BGMN, the structure information needs to be converted the the BGMN STR file format.
+Profex provides support to facilitate the conversion process for CIF, XML, and DIF formats.
 PDF-4+ XML files are usually complete and require very little user input.
-CIF files, on the other hand, often lack important information and require manual revision.
-The import and conversion process in Profex is the same for both CIF and XML formats.
+CIF and DIF files, on the other hand, often lack important information and require manual revision.
+The import and conversion process in Profex is the same for all three formats.

-8.1 CIF and ICDD XML import
+9.1 CIF, ICDD XML, RRUFF import

-The following workflow is recommended for CIF or XML import:
+The following workflow is recommended for CIF, XML, and DIF import:

-- 1. Retrieve a CIF or XML file from an external resource (online or local database). - 2.
+- 1. Retrieve a CIF, XML, or DIF file from an external resource (online or local database). - 2.
 Start Profex and choose "File $\rightarrow$ Import Structure file..." to open the import dialog. - 3.
 Click the + button in the dialog to load the source file. - 4.
 If asked for the space group number, select the number according to the International Tables for Crystallography.
 If unknown, the number has to be determined from an external source. - 5.
 If asked for a space group setting, select it from the list of proposed settings.
 If unknown, the correct setting has to be determined from an external source. - 6.
 The STR file is created and shown in an editor (Fig. 18).
 At the same time, the file is verified by running BGMN in the background.
 If successful, a hkl stick pattern is shown.
 Else an error message appears in the "Messages" console.
 The file name in the "Files" list is preceded by an asterisk (\) if verification failed. - 7.
 If verification failed, add the missing information manually.
-Then run verification again by pressing the ,,⊳'' button. - 8.
+Then run verification again by pressing the ,,▷" button. - 8.
 Once verification is successful, save the file to the structures repository.